Chantello History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Chantello Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Chantello family to the New World and Oceana
+Migration of the Chantello family

 In the mid-19th century, Ireland experienced one of the worst periods in its entire history.
 During this decade in order to ease the pressure of the soil, which was actually depleted by the effects of the previous years' grain crops, landowners forced tenant farmers and peasants onto tiny plots of land that barely provided the basic sustenance a family required.
 Conditions were worsened, though, by the population of the country, which was growing fast to roughly eight million.
 So when the Great Potato Famine of the mid-1840s hit, starvation and diseases decimated the population.
 Thousands of Irish families left the country for British North America and the United States.
 The new immigrants were often accommodated either in the opening western frontiers or as cheap unskilled labor in the established centers.
 In early passenger and immigration lists there are many immigrants bearing the name Chantello: Thomas, Mary, John, and Bridget, all arrived in New York State in 1849; all by the name of Cantillion; Richard Cantlon arrived in 1855; Patrick Cantlin arrived in Philadelphia, Pennsylvania in 1857..

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.